 Mirror Lake Scenic Byway

-The Mirror Lake Scenic Byway is a 42-mile stretch of State Road 150 that begins in Kamas, Utah, climbs into the Uinta Mountains before descending to the Wyoming border.
-Along the way you will be treated to numerous scenic overlooks, picnic areas, waterfalls, lakes, trails, and campgrounds.
+The Mirror Lake Scenic Byway is a 42-mile stretch of state Route 150 that begins in Kamas, Utah, climbs into the Uinta Mountains before descending to the Wyoming border.
+Along the

 What Makes it Great

 The Mirror Lake Scenic Byway is one of the highest roads in the state of Utah, cresting at 10,687 feet at Bald Mountain Pass.
 Its path will guide you through the western portion of the Uinta Mountains, one of the few ranges in North America that runs east to west as opposed to the more common orientation of north to south.
 The route winds its way from farmland to forested valleys and higher to pristine lakes overflowing with fish.
 The byway will take you by the headwaters of the Provo, Weber, Duchesne, and Bear rivers.
 The fact that you can escape the crowds of the greater metro area of Salt Lake City and be in the Uinta Mountains in less than two hours is one of its greatest draws.
 At the end of the day, you can travel back to Salt Lake City and enjoy restaurants, live entertainment, shopping, a walk in the arts district and much more.